 What you should know about medical lamps?
 Which parameters are important in everyday work and what might be called "marketing tricks"?
 What is the difference between surgical operating lamp and diagnostics?
 This short guide will help you choose the best solution.

 This parameter tells you, how much light a lamp is generating.
 Illuminance is the only size which does not characterize source of light, but the brightness of the surface illumination.
 The unit of illuminance is lux (lx).

-Workplace illuminance is defined by Polish standards.
+Workplace illuminance is defined by European standards.
 This standard assumes that the required illumination, in order to perceive the features of a human face, in normal lighting conditions, shall not be less than 20 lux and it is the smallest illuminance mentioned by the standard.
 In typical office work, such as handwriting, typing, reading, keyboard handling requires illuminance of 500 lux.
 However, for precision work it exceeds 1.000 lux.
 On a sunny summer day, the lighting in unshaded area, reaches a value of 100 000 lux.

 For medical lighting, the point of reference is the EN 60601-2-41 standard.
 In accordance with the requirements of this standard, operating lights should generate light with a minimum value of 40 000 lux at a central point.
 However, most manufacturers offer lamp illumination from 120 000 to 160 000 lux.

 - earth surface illuminated by the full moon, on a clear night - from 0,1 to 0,2 lux

 - street lighting at night - from 2 to 5 lux

 - room, from the shaded side, in the middle of the day - 300 lux